Missionary Travel Stories

 If you are new here, my mom Frieda is a contributing writer at Laugh With Us Blog.
-Below she is sharing her journey of setting out as a missionary.
-Tomorrow my dad Hal will begin sharing his story.
-I have long asked my dad to put to writing some of his stories as well, and I am so excited to be able to share them soon.
+Below she is sharing her missionary travel stories from 1963 as she set out with my dad as new missionaries.
 Enjoy!

 Hal took me to Houston, where we spent the night in a motel we found near the airport which accepted us with our beautiful bird dog pup.
 He had been given to Hal by one of his rancher friends.
 The dog was only “ranch trained,” as Hal puts it, so he had to sleep in the shower.
-Some of my friends thought it more than strange that a missionary would want a bird dog, but Hal, having been raised on a ranch in Oklahoma, does not lose his interest in horses and hunting and many other things.
+Some of my friends thought it more than strange that a missionary would want a bird dog!
+Hal, though, having been raised on a ranch in Oklahoma, did not lose his interest in horses and hunting and many other things.

 I had not seen my parents for over a year and was excited to have the opportunity to spend a week visiting with them.
 My dad was the director (and founder) of the Nicaragua Bible Institute, and both my parents taught there.
 They lived in a very small travel trailer which was parked beside the Bible Institute.